 - 4 (125g) Strawberries 3 large, quartered for muddling, 1 berry for garnish

 - 1 - 1 1/2 oz (28-42g) Mint Simple Syrup cooled (recipe above)

 - 2 oz (57g) White / Light Rum or leave out for mocktail**

 - Crushed Ice

 For the Mint Simple Syrup:

 - Pour the sugar and water in a two-quart saucepan, then add the mint and bring to a boil.
 Stir.
 Boil until all the sugar is dissolved.
-Set aside to steep for 10 minutes and allow the syrup to cool.
+Set aside to steep for 10 minutes and allow to the syrup to cool.
 Remove the mint leaves and pour into a lidded container for storage in the refrigerator until ready to use.

 For the Mojito:

-- In a 16 oz (454g) highball glass, layer the cut lime wedges, mint leaves, and three quartered strawberries.
+- In a 16 oz (454g) highball glass, layer the cut lime wedges, mint leaves, and quartered strawberries.

-Add the light rum to the muddled mixture, then add crushed ice (I fill mine almost to the top).
+- Add the light rum (or omit for mocktail) to the muddled mixture, then add crushed ice (I fill mine almost to the top).
 Top off with Club Soda.
 Stir well.Garnish with a lime wedge, medium strawberry, and mint stem.
 When finishing the mojito, have a spoon on hand to dig out the delicious strawberry bits!